aMOPel/fomu-trng/README.md

   You need to add the binaries to the PATH.
   Instructions are [here](https://github.com/YosysHQ/oss-cad-suite-build#installation)

+* `FOMU`
+  This was only tested on the PVT version of the FOMU.
+  When in doubt, look [here](https://workshop.fomu.im/en/latest/requirements/hardware.html) to find out what FOMU version you have.

+* `bootloader`
+  This was only tested with foboot v2.0.3.
+  [Here](https://workshop.fomu.im/en/latest/bootloader.html) is a guide to update the bootloader.

-* `versions` Things were only tested with the version numbers specified, other versions might work too
+* `versions` Things were only tested with the version numbers specified, other versions might work too.

+* `no USB Hub` Do not use the fomutrng over a USB Hub.
+See [Known Issues](#known-issues).

 ### For Basic Usage:
 __To flash the fomu:__